PosInformatique/PosInformatique.Moq.Analyzers/docs/Compilation/PosInfoMoq2001.md

 The `Setup()` method must be applied only for overridable members.

+For example:
-For example, the following methods and properties can be mock and used in the `Setup()` method:
+- The following methods and properties can be mock and used in the `Setup()` method:
 	- `IService.MethodCanBeMocked()`
 	- `IService.PropertyCanBeMocked`
 	- `Service.VirtualMethodCanBeMocked`
 	- `Service.VirtualPropertyCanBeMocked`
 	- `Service.AbstractMethodCanBeMocked`
+	- `Service.AbstractPropertyCanBeMocked`
+- The following properties can be mock and used in the `SetupSet()` method:
+	- `IService.PropertyCanBeMocked`
+	- `Service.VirtualPropertyCanBeMocked`
 	- `Service.AbstractPropertyCanBeMocked`

 ```csharp
 public interface IService